isaac-sim/IsaacLab/docs/source/migration/migrating_from_omniisaacgymenvs.rst

 Task Config Setup
 ~~~~~~~~~~~~~~~~~

 In OmniIsaacGymEnvs, task config files were defined in ``.yaml`` format.
-With Isaac Lab, configs are now specified using a specialized
+With Isaac Lab, configs are now specified
-Python class :class:`~omni.isaac.lab.utils.configclass`.
-The :class:`~omni.isaac.lab.utils.configclass` module provides a wrapper on top of Python's ``dataclasses`` module.
+using a specialized Python class :class:`~omni.isaac.lab.utils.configclass`.
+The
+:class:`~omni.isaac.lab.utils.configclass` module provides a wrapper on top of Python's ``dataclasses`` module.
-Each environment should specify its own config class annotated by ``@configclass`` that inherits from :class:`~envs.DirectRLEnvCfg`,
+Each environment should specify its own config class annotated by ``@configclass`` that inherits from the
-which can include simulation parameters, environment scene parameters, robot parameters, and task-specific parameters.
+:class:`~envs.DirectRLEnvCfg` class, which can include simulation parameters, environment scene parameters,
+robot parameters, and task-specific parameters.

 Below is an example skeleton of a task config class: